njz3/BFF_gameassets/image_njz3/QUICKSTART.md

 > **Note:**
-For network gaming on model 2 emulator (Sega Rally, Daytona 1, etc.) you need to enable support for long frames (3kB) either via an option on your network card driver, or enable the "Jumbo Frames" (MTU >3kB) option in the Ethernet board adapter properties, and have a 1GBit Ethernet switch that supports "Jumbo Frames".
+For network gaming on model 2 emulator (Sega Rally, Daytona 1, etc.) you need to enable support for long frames (3kB) either via an option on your network board driver, or enable the "Jumbo Frames" (MTU >3kB) option in the Ethernet board adapter properties, and have a 1GBit Ethernet switch that supports "Jumbo Frames".